MeganYTan/CS588-project/README.md

 ## Project Structure

-PSOWE Dataset - This is the raw data collected.
+- PSOWE Dataset: This is the raw data collected.
 It is collected into a single csv file in project/defect_prediction_flask

-<br/><br/>
-project folder - contains the code for the project, which consist of a flask server and a react frontend.

-&nbsp; defect-prediction-flask subfolder - contains csv files, which is a summary of the files collected for the project, as well as bug_prediction_<number> files, which are single vector files used with the UI to demonstrate the project.

-&nbsp; &nbsp; app.py contains the flask code for the server

 <br/>
+- project folder: contains the code for the project, which consist of a flask server and a react frontend.

+  - defect-prediction-flask subfolder: contains csv files, which is a summary of the files collected for the project, as well as bug_prediction_<number> files, which are single vector files used with the UI to demonstrate the project.

+    - app.py: contains the flask code for the server

-&nbsp; defect-prediction-ui subfolder - contains code for the react frontend.
+  - defect-prediction-ui subfolder: contains code for the react frontend.
 CSVUploader component is the main component to upload the csv files

 <br/>
-Experiment Script.ipnyb - contains the experiment script to run the experiment.
+- Experiment Script.ipnyb: contains the experiment script to run the experiment.
 The data and results are stored in experiment_data_and_results subfolder.
 The data used is a randomly selected subset of the original dataset minus the training dataset.
 Due to OpenAI's API token and rate limits, only 135 rows of data are used for the experiment.

 ## To run the project